REST API Shell Scripts

 API Token

-To provide protection against Cross-Site Request Forgery (CSRF) attacks each XTAM API function that changes something in the system (mostly, POST, PUT and DELETE REST methods) requires an API Token passed using X-XSRF-TOKEN header.
-To obtain a token, an XTAM REST client has to request it from XTAM server by calling /rest/user/whoami function that sets XSRF-TOKEN cookie with the value of the token.
-Below is the example of Shell function that obtains the API token from XTAM server by the server base URL and authentication string.
-See examples of using this token in the code samples above.
+To provide protection against Cross-Site Request Forgery (CSRF) attacks each PAM API function that changes something in the system (mostly, POST, PUT and DELETE REST methods) requires an API Token passed using X-XSRF-TOKEN header.

 function api_token {